gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ### <a name="auth_simple"></a> Simple name/secret credentials with `SimpleAWSCredentialsProvider`*

-This is the standard credential provider, which supports the secret key in `fs.s3a.access.key` and token in `fs.s3a.secret.key` values.
+This is is the standard credential provider, which supports the secret key in `fs.s3a.access.key` and token in `fs.s3a.secret.key` values.